-A study of fabric selection, care and performance based on the characteristics of textile fibers, processing, color application, and finishes.
+Textiles is a study of fabric selection, care, and performance based on the characteristics of textile fibers, processing, color application, and finishes.
+Prerequisite: Reading Proficiency.

 ART 153.
 History of Cultural Environments I. 3 Credit Hours.

 The history of furniture styles, decorative arts, and architecture from Mesopotamia to French Empire will be taught.
 The emphasis is on materials, techniques, and aesthetics that make environments unique within their historical cultural environments.